-There's a simple trick to reduce the repayment period of your mortgage and save you thousands over the course of your loan: Make extra payments which apply toward your loan principal.
-Borrowers make this happen in a few different ways.
-Paying a single extra full payment one time a year is probably the simplest to arrange.
-However, many people will not be able to pull off this huge extra payment, so dividing an extra payment into twelve additional monthly payments is a great option too.
-Another option is to pay a half payment every two weeks.
-The effect here is that you make one extra monthly payment each year.
-Each of these options yields different results, but they will all significantly reduce the length of your mortgage and lower your total interest paid.
+Here's a simple trick to significantly reduce the length of your mortgage and save thousands over the course of your loan: Make additional payments that go to your principal.
+You can accomplish this in several ways.
+Paying 1 additional full payment one time per year is likely the easiest to track.
+However, many people can't pull off this huge additional expense, so dividing an additional payment into 12 extra monthly payments is a fine option too.
+Another popular option is to pay a half payment every two weeks.
+The result is you will make one extra monthly payment each year.
+These options differ a little in reducing the final payback amount and reducing payback length, but each will significantly reduce the length of your mortgage and lower your total interest paid.

-Here's an example: a few years after moving into your home, you receive a very large tax refund,a very large legacy, or a cash gift; , you could pay this windfall toward your loan principal, which would result in significant savings and a shortened payback period.
-For most loans, even this relatively modest amount, paid early enough in the mortgage, could offer big savings in interest and duration of the loan.
+Here's an example: five years after buying your home, you get a larger than expected tax refund,a large legacy, or a non-taxable cash gift; , you could pay a portion of this money toward your mortgage loan principal, which would result in significant savings and a shorter loan period.
+Unless the loan is quite large, even small amounts applied early in the loan period can yield huge benefits over the duration of the loan.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.